ZenSoftware/bundled-nest/README.md

 tsconfig-paths-webpack-plugin@latest
 ```

-Also 3 new scripts have been introduced in the `package.json`
+3 scripts have been added to the `package.json`

 ```bash
 # Bundle with webpack